 - Barcelonans aren’t crazy about Flamenco.
 That’s because locals have their own dance – the sardana – where dancers join hands and dance in circles.
 The dance itself has two versions: 1) sardana curta – with a duration of about 5 minutes; 2) sardana llarga – lasting around 12-13 minutes.

 Note: This doesn’t mean you can’t find flamenco shows in the city.
 But if you want to see the real deal, go to Andalusia where flamenco originates from.

-Unexpected Historical Facts About Barcelona That Will Surprise Even History Geeks
+Unexpected Historical Facts About Barcelona

 - The Eiffel Tower could have been erected in Barcelona.
 That’s one of the most fun facts about Barcelona by far.
 Gustave Eiffel initially pitched the monument proposal to Barcelona’s authorities.
 Sadly, they rejected the project because it was too “radical” and didn’t fit well into the city’s architecture.
-Imagine what Barcelona would have looked with the steel tower dominating its skyline.
-Or even better – how Paris would have looked like without it?
+Imagine what Barcelona would have looked like with the steel tower dominating its skyline.
+Or even better – how Paris would have looked without it?